taiscoding/knowledge-base-system/tests/README.md

 ## Next Steps

-1. Fix failing tests by addressing identified issues
-2. Add tests for the KnowledgeBaseManager class
+1. Add tests for the KnowledgeBaseManager class
-3. Add tests for CLI interface and API endpoints
+2. Add tests for CLI interface and API endpoints
-4. Add more complex integration tests
+3. Add more complex integration tests
-5. Add parameterized tests for edge cases
+4. Add parameterized tests for edge cases